Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 "Project security is paramount."

-And...that about exhausted the small talk.
+And... that about exhausted the small talk.
 Of course.
 His people had abandoned that particular social nicety a long time ago.
 No, no little pleasantries for the Corti, no *being nice to each other.*

 Honestly, it was a wonder they were still around.
 Then again, they wouldn’t have been in a few more hundred years, if not for the project Nofl was now visiting.